-"It is so important to have Indigenous" you have and what you bring to the table is more than enough."
+"It is so important to have Indigenous and racialized newcomers' voices in the conversations about public policy.
+We are all public policy analysts, know that what you have and what you bring to the table is more than enough."

-Youth Policy Program Past Participant
+- Youth Policy Program Past Participant

-Discussion Questions 彘
+Discussion Questions

-• Do you think Canada is living up to its treaty commitments?

-• What are the implications of failing to honour treaties?
+- Do you think Canada is living up to its treaty commitments? - What are the implications of failing to honour treaties?